locally-io/android-engage-sdk/README.md

 ```
 >You can just launch the value `campaign` using the default widget handler `WidgetsPresenter`:

->`WidgetPresenters` takes the content provided and tries to open it as an Activity if the application is on top, otherwise it sends a notification.
+>`WidgetPresenters` takes generated content and opens it as an Activity if the application is in the foreground; When the app is in the background, content is sent as a notification.

 ```Java
         private fun getContent(campaign: CampaignContent?){